 After performing a thorough evaluation of your hearing, your hearing healthcare professional will be able to determine the nature of your hearing impairment.
 If the problem can be treated with medicine or surgical intervention, your provider will present those options to you.
 Otherwise, hearing losses due to such things as aging and noise exposure are generally treated with hearing aids.

 Aren’t hearing aids just for old people?

 If I am deaf in one ear, can I still get a hearing aid for that ear?

-- CROS hearing aids: a type of device where sound is sent from the deaf ear to the good ear.
+- CROS hearing aids a type of device where the sound is sent from the deaf ear to the good ear.

 - BAHA: A bone anchored hearing device uses a sound processor which connects to a surgically implanted titanium screw behind the ear with hearing loss.
 The sound processor transfers the sound through the skull via bone conduction to the better hearing ear.